apache/nuttx/configs/sama5d3x-ek/README.txt

    setup into the NuttX assembly language startup and execute it BEFORE initializing .bss and .data.

-3) Neither USB OHCI nor EHCI support Isochronous endpoints.
+4) Neither USB OHCI nor EHCI support Isochronous endpoints.
 Interrupt endpoint support in the EHCI driver is untested.

-4) HSCMI TX DMA support is currently commented out.
+5) HSCMI TX DMA support is currently commented out.

-5) I believe that there is an issue when the internal AT25 FLASH is formatted by NuttX.
+6) I believe that there is an issue when the internal AT25 FLASH is formatted by NuttX.
 That format works fine with Linux, but does not appear to work with Windows.
 Reformatting on Windows can resolve this.
    NOTE:  This is not a SAMA5Dx issue.

-6) CAN testing has not yet been performed due to issues with cabling.
+7) CAN testing has not yet been performed due to issues with cabling.
 I just do not have a good test bed (or sufficient CAN knowledge) for good CAN testing.

-7) The NxWM example does not work well.
+8) The NxWM example does not work well.
 This example was designed to work with much smaller displays and does not look good or work well with the SAMA5Dx-EKs 800x480 display.
+See above for details.

-8) There are lots of LCDC hardware features that are not tested with NuttX.
+9) There are lots of LCDC hardware features that are not tested with NuttX.
    The simple NuttX graphics system does not have support for all of the layers and other features of the LCDC.

-9) I have a Camera, but there is still no ISI driver.
+10) I have a Camera, but there is still no ISI driver.
 I am not sure what to do with the camera.
 NuttX needs something liek V4L to provide the definition for what a camera driver is supposed to do.

-10) NAND.
+11) NAND.
 There is no NAND support.
 A NAND driver is a complex thing because it must support not only basic NAND access but also bad block detection, sparing and ECC.
 Lots of work!

-11) GMAC has only been tested on a 10/100Base-T network.
+12) GMAC has only been tested on a 10/100Base-T network.
 I don't have a 1000Base-T network to support additional testing.